SPACeR: Self-Play Anchoring with Centralized Reference Models: Experimental Results

 \textbf{Reward Formulation.} For each agent, the task reward is

 where $\mathbb{I}[\cdot]\in\{0,1\}$.
 By default, we set $w_{\text{collided}}=w_{\text{offroad}}=0.75$.
 The weights $w_{\text{goal}}$ and $w_{\text{humanlike}}$ are varied in the following ablation experiments to study the trade-off between task completion, safety, and human-likeness.
-Note that other than the reward, we also directly compare the KL divergence between trained policy and referenced policy, where we use Cat-K \cite{catk} as the reference model.
+Note that other than the reward, we also directly compare the KL divergence between trained policy and referenced policy, where we use CAT-K \cite{zhang2024closed_catk} as the reference model.

 \textbf{Model Architecture and Training Details}: We use a late-fusion feedforward model \cite{kazemkhani2024gpudrive,reliable_simagent}, where ego, partner, and road-graph features are each embedded with a two-layer MLP and then concatenated.
-The fused representation is fed into an actor head (action logits) and a critic head (value).
+The fused representation is fed into an actor head and a critic head.
 During training, we control up to 64 agents with a shared decentralized policy $\pi_{\theta}$, where each agent samples actions based on its local observation.
 We optimize with Proximal Policy Optimization (PPO) \cite{schulman2017ppo}, with hyperparameters provided in \cref{sup:training_details}.
 Training is performed on a single NVIDIA A100 GPU for 1 billion environment steps.
-During training, all VRUs (pedestrian, cyclists) are not controlled and follow the logs.
+During training, all VRUs (pedestrians and cyclists) follow the logged trajectories except for the VRU experiments in Table~\ref{tab:wosac_vru}, where we train SPACeR for all agent types, and calculate metrics on VRUs.